Enfield-Li/Spring_Boot_Backend/README.md

 3. Utilize [mapstruct](https://mapstruct.org/) that transform POJO to response object:

-   Details: Using `@Mappings` provided by mapstruct, transforming POJO to response object.
+   Details: Using `@Mappings` provided by mapstruct, transforming POJO to normalized response object.